Extending CSST Emulator to post-DESI era: Simulation Validation

-The difference of `cb' power spectra between the auxiliary $w$CDM models predicted by \csstemu and the original simulations under five different $w_0w_a$CDM cosmologies for $0 \leq z \leq 3$ is illustrated in Figure~\ref{fig:weq-emu-vs-sim}.
-The dark and light gray shaded regions indicate the $1\%$ and $2\%$ difference, respectively.
-The overall performance is $\sim 1\%$ for all redshifts $z\in[0,3]$ and $k\leq 10\,\hmpc$.
-At the highest redshift, the slightly higher difference for dde002 (orange line) is likely due to the degradation in accuracy of the extrapolation.
-The difference at the most nonlinear region and $z=0$ slightly exceeds $1\%$.
+The difference of `cb' power spectra between the auxiliary $w$CDM models predicted by \csstemu and the original simulations under nine different $w_0w_a$CDM cosmologies for $0 \leq z \leq 3$ is illustrated in Figure~\ref{fig:weq-emu-vs-sim}.
+The dark and light gray shaded regions indicate the $1\%$ and $2\%$ difference, respectively. { The overall performance is maintained at $\sim 1\%$ for all redshifts $z\in[0,3]$ and $k\leq 10\,\hmpc$.
+At the highest redshift, the slightly higher deviation for dde002 (orange) and dde007 (cyan) is likely due to the degradation in accuracy of the extrapolation.
+The deviation marginally exceeds $1\%$ for dde002-dde004 at the most nonlinear region and $z=0$.
+While the discrepancy increases moderately for those in the outer posterior region (dde005–dde008).
+For the two cosmologies farthest from the best-fit model, dde006 and dde008, the deviations rise to $2\%$ and $4\%$, respectively.
 This is reasonable because our matching procedure focuses on the linear growth of structural formation.
-A greater distance in the $w_0\mbox{-}w_a$ plane between the target and auxiliary models leads to more significant differences in nonlinear structural growth and, consequently, lower predictive accuracy.
+A greater distance in the $w_0\mbox{-}w_a$ plane between the target and auxiliary models leads to more significant differences in nonlinear structural growth and, consequently, lower predictive accuracy. }

-The auxiliary $w$CDM models for dde002 and dde003 yield $w_{eq}<-1.3$ at high redshifts.
-For instance, dde002 gives $w_{eq}(z=3.0) = -1.434$.
-As illustrated by the orange solid line in the first panel of Figure~\ref{fig:weq-emu-vs-sim}, the discrepancy at this redshift is slightly larger than for other cosmologies, likely arising from the accuracy degradation of extrapolation in the \texttt{CSST Emulator}.
 To avoid the uncertainty from extrapolation, we need to extend the previous spectral equivalence method.
 Inspired by F07, we extend the analysis by considering spectral equivalence between two $w_0w_a$CDM cosmologies, provided the conditions specified in Section~\ref{sec:equivalence} are satisfied.
 To this end, both $w_0$ and $w_a$ values are varied in the parameter range of \csstemu to match the comoving distance to LSS when seeking the auxiliary models for dde000-dde004 cosmologies.
 Unlike the constant-$w$ case, we can obtain multiple valid solutions within the \csstemu range for each target.
 Only the nearest solution to the target $w_0w_a$CDM is selected.
 The colored diamonds in Figure~\ref{fig:extended-cosmologies} represent the identified auxiliary $w_0w_a$CDM models for dde000, which cluster near the edge of the gray shaded region.
 At each redshift, $\sigma_8$ is then matched to ensure consistent normalization of the linear power spectrum.